 The community I joined is called Ravelry and I highly recommend it.
-I wrote about my first impressions of Ravelry here and since then it’s proven to be a great resource.
+It’s proven to be a great resource.
 At first, Ravelry can be intimidating because of all the stuff it has to offer but it’s worth taking the time to poke around and see what’s there.
 There are thousands of people of all ages and experience on this website and tons of groups.
 It would be difficult not to find a group on Ravelry that isn’t also interested in the things you want to crochet!
 (The first groups I joined were “EVE Online Crafters”, “N7 Crafters”, and “Nerdy Hookers”.
 Yes, really.)

 Sometimes I just spend an evening browsing the various forums to read posts from other beginners or the conversations people have in general about fiber arts, like how to dye yarn, and I’ve learned a lot that way.
 Ravelry is a very positive community overall which helps a beginner feel encouraged to keep going and try new things.